A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

 Based on the stopping criterion (\ref{stopping_criterion1}), we propose a distributed finite-time termination algorithm.
-Firstly, each agent sends four-bit data to its out-neighbors between the time slots $t$ and $t+1$.
+Firstly, each agent sends four-bit data to its out-neighbors between the time $t$ and $t+1$.
 The data is $[h^1_i(t), e^{1}_i(t), e^{2}_i(t), e^{3}_i(t)]$.
 The first bit $h^1_i(t)$ is used to judge whether the stopping criterion (\ref{stopping_criterion1}) is satisfied which will be shown later.
-The second bit $e^1_i(t)$ is used to count the latest number of consecutively attaining local $\epsilon_1$-consensus in the time slot $t$.
-The remaining two bits $e^2_i(t)$ and $e^3_i(t)$ record the latest number of consecutively satisfying (\ref{stopping_criterion1_b}) and (\ref{stopping_criterion1_c}) for agent $i$ and its in-neighbors in the time slot $t$.
+The second bit $e^1_i(t)$ is used to count the latest number of times consecutively attaining local $\epsilon_1$-consensus at time $t$.
+The remaining two bits $e^2_i(t)$ and $e^3_i(t)$ record the latest number of times consecutively satisfying (\ref{stopping_criterion1_b}) and (\ref{stopping_criterion1_c}) for agent $i$ and its in-neighbors at time $t$.